 Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 The Texas State Plumbing License Law requires that a plumbing permit be obtained and the work inspected by a state-licensed plumbing inspector from the City.
 A licensed master plumber must register with the city and pull the required permit.
-Access the Plumbing Permit Guide and Application (PDF).
+Access the Water Heater Permit Information Guide.

 Show All Answers

 The City of Royse City has partnered with SC Tracking Solutions to utilize an online tracking tool for the purpose of Alarm Permit Renewal/Registration payment.
 The City of Royse City Renewal/Registration fee is $25 plus tax for all residents/business owners/tenants that have a monitored alarm system.
 Please follow the 4 steps to complete the transaction:

 Payments will no longer be accepted at the City of Royse City - City Hall for alarm permits.
 SC Tracking Solutions accepts Visa, Master Card, American Express, debit, and prepayment cards, no checks, please.
 If you have any questions or concerns please email SC Tracking Solutions or call 866-232-0174.
 Access the SC Tracking Form (PDF).
 First-time registrations please call SC Tracking for a Catalog Number.

 No, but there are rules in place for holding them: